In this post I’m going to show you exactly how to rank #1 in Google.

 Let’s face it:

-Most people’s conclusions are boring summaries of their post.
+Most people’s conclusions are boring summaries of their posts.

 They say things like: “There you have it, 6 ways to blah blah blah.”

-A conclusion like this isn’t to light a fire under anyone’s butt to actually write comment.
+A conclusion like this isn’t to light a fire under anyone’s butt to actually write a comment.

 Instead, I recommend making your entire conclusion a call-to-action that encourages people to comment.

 For example, in the past, my post’s conclusion asked people to subscribe to my newsletter.

 But I also had a CTA to comment: